 2.

-With the subordinating conjunction 'that', the verb should be at the end, not directly after the subject.
+With the subordinating conjunction 'dat' (that), the verb should be at the end, not immediately after the subject.

-Incorrect word order with subordinating conjunctions; the verb should be at the very end.
+Incorrect word order with subordinating conjunctions; the verb must be at the very end.

 3.

-Wrong: the verb must be at the end of the clause with the subordinating conjunction 'if'.
+Wrong: the verb must be at the end of the subordinate clause with the subordinating conjunction 'of' (if).

-Wrong order; the verb should be at the end, not directly after 'if'.
+Wrong order; the verb should be at the end, not immediately after 'if'.

 4.

-Incomplete infinitive; the entire verb must come after 'to'.
+Incomplete infinitive; the full verb must come after 'te'.

-Incorrect word order; the whole verb must come after 'to', not before.
+Incorrect word order; the full verb must follow 'te', not precede it.

-This lesson explores two vital types of conjunctions in Dutch: nevenschikkende voegwoorden (coordinating conjunctions) and onderschikkende voegwoorden (subordinating conjunctions).
-These words connect clauses and phrases, shaping sentence structure and meaning.
+This lesson focuses on two important types of conjunctions in Dutch: nevenschikkende voegwoorden (coordinating conjunctions) and onderschikkende voegwoorden (subordinating conjunctions).
+Understanding these helps you connect words, phrases, and clauses correctly, which is essential for constructing clear and accurate sentences.

 Coordinating Conjunctions (Nevenschikkende Voegwoorden)